top of page

 1. Go to your student's college website

-2. Find the search bar in the upper left corner
+2. Find the search bar in the upper right corner

 3. Type in the word 'accessibility', 'disability', or 'accommodation'